-Any person may report an alleged violation to the Chief Academic Officer using Code of Conduct Initiation Form (link below in Standard of Due Process).
-The form must be filed within a reasonable period of time, defined as five (5) business days of the occurrence of, or becoming aware of the occurrence, of the alleged violation.
+Any person may report an alleged violation to the Vice Chancellor of Academic Affairs using Code of Conduct Initiation Form (link below in Standard of Due Process).
+The form must be filed within a reasonable period, defined as five (5) business days of the occurrence of, or becoming aware of the occurrence, of the alleged violation.
 All allegations will be treated as confidential.
-The Chief Academic Officer may refer the case to another official of Methodist College or administrator according to the standards of due process described in Section VI.
+The Vice Chancellor of Academic Affairs may refer the case to another official of Methodist College or administrator according to the standards of due process described in Section VI.
 Due care will be taken such that no person who has a conflict of interest with the case will be involved in the investigation, decisions, or appeal concerning a Code of Conduct Violation.
-If a conflict of interest is determined and that person has a role in the process, the Chief Academic Officer will reassign the role to another administrator.
+If a conflict of interest is determined and that person has a role in the process, the Vice Chancellor of Academic Affairs will reassign the role to another administrator.